-Priority Why this is important Strategy In consultation with Constituent Councils, review and revise the EHA business planning and reporting framework.
-Feedback from Constituent Councils highlights that we can improve the way we plan our services and measure the outcomes we deliver to councils and the community.
-The new format of this Annual Business Plan is the start of this process and further improvements can be made by developing and adopting a new planning and reporting framework.
-4.1 4.2 2.
-Work with the Audit Committee and the Board to review and revise the financial indicators in the Long-Term Financial Plan.
+Priority Why this is important Strategy 1.
+Implement the elements of the Regional Public Health Plan, 'Better Living, Better Health' as they apply to EHA.
+EHA is currently responsible for ensuring that the elements of the plan relating to Health Protection are implemented on behalf of its Constituent Councils.
+4.1 2.
+In consultation with Constituent Councils, continue to review and revise the EHA business planning and reporting framework.
+It is important that we continue to improve the way we plan our services and measure the outcomes we deliver to councils and the community.
+4.1 4.2 3.
+Work with the Audit Committee and the Board to review and revise the financial indicators in the Long- Term Financial Plan.
 The EHA Long Term Financial Plan contains financial sustainability measures that are consistent with those used by Councils.
 As a subsidiary with a clearly defined focus on delivering public health services, we can explore whether these are the most meaningful measures for EHA to use in its new business planning and reporting framework.
+4.1

-4.1 Create a Chief Executive group with Constituent Council CEOs to channel information and bilateral communication.
-Feedback from Constituent Councils indicated that regular executive communication at a group and individual level between EHA and its Constituent Councils would strengthen relationships.
-4.2 Development of targeted quarterly performance reports for Constituent Councils to supplement Board reports.
-Regular (quarterly) targeted performance reporting on a dash board format, focusing on high-level EHA service provision.
+4. Distribution of targeted quarterly performance reports for Constituent Councils to supplement Board reports.
+Regular (quarterly) targeted performance reporting on a dash board format, focusing on high-level EHA service provision, provide Constituent Council with information on services provided within their respective areas.
 4.2 5.
 Deliver upon request a presentation highlighting strengths and benefits of centralised service delivery model for Constituent Council Elected Members.
 A presentation provided to Constituent Council Elected Members and/or Executive which highlight the benefits of EHA as a centralised service delivery model provider will assist with strategic council engagement and relationships.
 4.2

-- Achieve full compliance with the requirements of the EHA Charter and the Local Government Act 1999. - Provide administrative assistance to the Public Health Plan Advisory Committee - Prepare and monitor a Long-Term Financial Plan - Prepare, monitor, and implement a Corporate Risk Plan - Make submissions on public health reforms on behalf of Constituent Councils - Compile and submit all periodic reports on EHAs activities required by legislation (Public Health Act, Food Act, Safe Drinking Water Act etc.) - Explore the potential for the expansion of service provision to areas outside of current Constituent Councils - Expand the functionality of Health Manager and Mobile Health to improve inspection, compliant and administrative efficiency and reporting capabilities - Foster team cohesiveness and support effective teamwork - Provide systems for a safe working environment with appropriate Work Health and Safety (WHS) practices in place - Provide professional development opportunities to staff and encourage membership of relevant professional organisations.
+- Achieve full compliance with the requirements of the EHA Charter and the Local Government Act 1999. - Provide administrative assistance to the Public Health Plan Advisory Committee - Prepare and monitor a Long-Term Financial Plan - Prepare, monitor, and implement a Corporate Risk Plan - Make submissions on public health reforms on behalf of Constituent Councils - Compile and submit all periodic reports on EHAs activities required by legislation (Public Health Act, Food Act, Safe Drinking Water Act etc.) - Explore the potential for the expansion of service provision to areas outside of current Constituent Councils - Expand the functionality of Health Manager and Mobile Health to improve inspection, compliant and administrative efficiency, and reporting capabilities. - Foster team cohesiveness and support effective teamwork. - Provide systems for a safe working environment with appropriate Work Health and Safety (WHS) practices in place. - Provide professional development opportunities for staff and encourage membership of relevant professional organisations.

-We will know that we are on track to achieve our strategic objectives if we are meeting these Key Performance Indicators.
+We will know that we are on track to achieve our strategic objectives if we meet these Key Performance Indicators.